Ak'a Onikashin ga People of the Southwind

 Erected by the Kaw Nation and the National Park Service.

 Location.
 38° 11.293′ N, 99° 8.481′ W. Marker is near Larned, Kansas, in Pawnee County.
 Marker is on State Highway 156, on the left when traveling west.
+Marker is on the grounds of the Santa Fe Trail Association.
 Touch for map.
-Marker is on the grounds of the Santa Fe Trail Association.
 Marker is at or near this postal address: 1349 Kansas Highway 156, Larned KS 67550, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Mormon Battalion at Larned, Kansas (a few steps from this marker); Veterans Memorial (approx. 0.6 miles away); Pawnee County Area All Veterans Memorial (approx. 2 miles away); September 11, 2001 (approx. 2 miles away); Birthplace of Farm Credit (approx. 2.2 miles away); Site of Original Cash Store (approx. 2.4 miles away); Site of the Larned House (approx. 2.4 miles away); Santa Fe Trail (approx. 2½ miles away).
-Touch for a list and map of all markers in Larned.
+The Mormon Battalion at Larned, Kansas (a few steps from this marker); Veterans Memorial (approx. 0.6 miles away); Pawnee County Area All Veterans Memorial (approx. 2 miles away); September 11, 2001 (approx. 2 miles away); Birthplace of Farm Credit (approx. 2.2 miles away); Site of Original Cash Store (approx. 2.4 miles away); Site of the Larned House

 Also see . . .